What is HEAD in Git?

 You are in 'detached HEAD' state

-A lot of git beginners believe the message You are in 'detached HEAD' state
+Many git beginners believe the message You are in 'detached HEAD' state

-pointer is in.
-“Recovering” from a detached HEAD
+pointer's state.
+"Recovering" from a detached HEAD

 Explicitly inspecting the HEAD pointer (overkill)